 Review Continuing Professional Development (CPD) framework

-From 1 October 2019 onwards, as part of the requirements for the annual renewal of their registrations, all property agents must fulfil a total of six credits under the new CPD framework: four credits under professional competencies and two under generic competencies.
+As part of the requirements for the annual renewal of their registrations, all property agents must fulﬁl a total of six credits under the new CPD framework: four credits under Professional Competencies and two credits under Generic Competencies.

-Courses related to professional competencies offer agents opportunities to develop and deepen their knowledge in estate agency work.
+Courses related to Professional Competencies oﬀer property agents opportunities to develop and deepen their knowledge in estate agency work.
 These are grouped into three categories: laws and regulations, property markets, and other related estate knowledge.

-Courses related to generic competencies will contribute towards agents’ overall personal development and sharpen their “soft skills”.
-These are grouped into 18 categories, including those on leadership, digital literacy, communication, and creative thinking.
+Courses related to Generic Competencies will contribute towards property agents’ overall personal development and sharpen their “soft skills”.
+These are aligned to SkillsFuture Singapore’s list of Critical Core Skills and are grouped into 16 Critical Core Skills, including those on digital fluency, communication and developing people.

 Visit the CPD microsite for more details.

-CEA is working with various agencies and trade associations to provide training programmes to upskill KEOs and property agents.
+CEA is working with various trade associations and organisations to provide training programmes to upskill Key Executive Officers (KEOs) and property agents.

 Together with NTUC LearningHub, CEA introduced a SkillsFuture for Digital Workplace programme contextualised for professionals in the real estate industry.
 The aim is to help real estate professionals gain new skills to remain relevant in the industry.